juxor/afaq/markdown/secA4.md

 assumptions, capitalist relations of production, wage labour, competitiveness, the ideology of 'possessive individualism' -- all must be regarded as fundamentally antihuman.
-Libertarian socialism is properly to be regarded as the inheritor of the liberal ideals of the Enlightenment."_ [_"Notes on Anarchism"_, **Op.
-Cit.**, p.
+Libertarian socialism is properly to be regarded as the inheritor of the liberal ideals of the Enlightenment."_ [ _"Notes on Anarchism"_ , **Op.
+Cit.** , p.
 157]

 Thus anarchism shares commonality with pre-capitalist and democratic liberal forms.
 The hopes of these liberals were shattered with the development of capitalism.
 To quote Rudolf Rocker's analysis:

-> _"Liberalism and Democracy were pre-eminently political concepts, and since the great majority of the original adherents of both maintained the right of ownership in the old sense, these had to renounce them both when economic development took a course which could not be practically reconciled with the original principles of Democracy, and still less with those of Liberalism.
+> _"Liberalism and Democracy were pre-eminently political concepts, and since
+> the great majority of the original adherents of both maintained the right of
+> ownership in the old sense, these had to renounce them both when economic
-Democracy, with its motto of 'all citizens equal before the law,' and Liberalism with its 'right of man over his own person,' both shipwrecked on the realities of the capitalist economic form.
-So long as millions of human beings in every country had to sell their labour-power to a small minority of owners, and to sink into the most wretched misery if they could find no buyers, the so-called 'equality before the law' remains merely a pious fraud, since the laws are made by those who find themselves in possession of the social wealth.
-But in the same way there can also be no talk of a 'right over one's own person,' for that right ends when one is compelled to submit to the economic dictation of another if he does not want to starve."_ [**Anarcho- Syndicalism**, p.
+> development took a course which could not be practically reconciled with the
+> original principles of Democracy, and still less with those of Liberalism.
+> Democracy, with its motto of 'all citizens equal before the law,' and
+> Liberalism with its 'right of man over his own person,' both shipwrecked on
+> the realities of the capitalist economic form.
+So long as millions of human
+> beings in every country had to sell their labour-power to a small minority
+> of owners, and to sink into the most wretched misery if they could find no
+> buyers, the so-called 'equality before the law' remains merely a pious
+> fraud, since the laws are made by those who find themselves in possession of
+> the social wealth.
+But in the same way there can also be no talk of a 'right
+> over one's own person,' for that right ends when one is compelled to submit
+> to the economic dictation of another if he does not want to starve."_ [
+> **Anarcho-Syndicalism** , p.
 10]

 ## A.4.3 Are there any socialist thinkers close to anarchism?